-In this article, we provide a direct comparison of three major platforms.
-Pitting Wix vs WordPress vs Squarespace, we explore their respective features, customer support, and pricing plans, to help you determine which is best for your operation.
+Many also include in-built hosting from the best web hosting services, as well as content management systems, which can make updating and populating your site with content as easy as sending an email.
+Here, we provide a direct comparison of WordPress vs Wix vs Squarespace, exploring their respective features, customer support, and pricing plans, to help you determine which is best for your website and business.

 Before we dive in, it’s worth understanding the background of these platforms.
-WordPress is by far the most popular provider, claiming to power 38 percent of the world’s sites.
+WordPress is by far the most popular provider, and is estimated to power 42.1 percent of the world’s sites, or 708 million sites.
 It comes in two forms—WordPress.org and WordPress.com.
-Whilst the latter com used to have a somewhat basic offering, it now has four tiers business and ecommerce plans.
-Beware—on the WordPress.com free plan, your site will have “wordpress” in the URL and adverts that you won’t earn anything from.

-However, the “real” WordPress is WordPress.org, an open-source content management system that requires self-hosting.
-When people talk about WordPress, they usually mean this, and it is what we’ll discuss in this article.
-It has incredible customizability, although its user interface feels slightly dated in 2020.
+However, the “real” WordPress is WordPress.org, an open-source content management system that requires self-hosting via the best WordPress hosting platforms.
+When people talk about WordPress, they usually mean this, and it is what we’ll discuss.
+It has incredible customizability, although its user interface feels slightly dated.

 Squarespace doesn’t let you build a site from scratch in the same way as WordPress, but its templates are stunning and simple—ideal if your business has a visual product.
 Squarespace’s design tool can take some getting used to and tends to constrain you to your template’s parameters, but that’s not necessarily a bad thing if you don’t want to make major adjustments.

 Wix is certainly the easiest platform for beginners to use, and offers more than 500 templates.
 Its drag-and-drop editor makes the design process incredibly intuitive.
 There are two forms of Wix to choose from: Wix ADI and Wix Editor.
 The former uses AI to generate a site for you, whilst the latter allows you to build a site manually.